Losant/losant-docs/docs/user-accounts/overview.md

 ## Linked Accounts

 Structure allows users to connect third-party accounts for use within the Structure Platform.
-For example to send a tweet from a workflow, you must first have a connected Twitter account.

-For an example on how linked accounts can be used, check out the [Tweet Workflow Node](/workflows/outputs/tweet/) documentation.

 ### View Linked Accounts